-Along the way, I lost faith in the advice I was being given by well-meaning aestheticians and dermatologists who kept trying to sell me super expensive treatments and products I didn’t think were at all suited to my very sensitive skin.
+I lost faith in the advice I was being given by well-meaning aestheticians and the recommendations of dermatologists, who kept trying to sell me inappropriate products and super expensive treatments that would have damaged my very sensitive skin.

-I decided to undertake study in integrative health and dermatology and threw myself into endless hours of searching medical and dermatological research databases and reading published articles.
-I was struck by the lack of real science that sat behind so many skin care products and was dismayed by the number of potentially harmful ingredients used.
+I decided to undertake study in integrative health and dermatology and threw myself into endless hours of searching medical and dermatological databases and reading published articles.
+I was struck by the lack of real science that sat behind so many skin care products and concerned by the number of potentially harmful ingredients.

-I also made a breakthrough with my keratosis pilaris and finally got it under control, and also stopped getting those breakouts caused by using those overly rich and heavy urea creams recommended.
-For the first time in my life, I was able to achieve smoother skin.
-The ‘chicken skin’ curse was finally behind me.
+I also made a breakthrough with my keratosis pilaris and finally achieved smoother skin.
+I finally stopped getting those welt-like breakouts I would get from using those overly heavy urea creams recommended by dermatologists.
+For the first time in my life, the ‘chicken skin’ curse was finally behind me.

-My experiments with pigmentation continue as I struggle to find anything that works as well as Hydroquinone or my favourite product, which unfortunately has been discontinued in Australia.
+My experiments with hyperpigmentation and finding ingredients that work as well as Hydroquinone continue.
 Trust me when I say I tried dozens of products, with ingredients such as AHAs, Arbutin, Kojic Acid, Niacinamide, Phenylethyl Resorcinol, Vitamin C, Liquorice Extract, Glutathione, Tranexamic Acid and Retinol.

 So here I am, wanting to share what I’ve learnt along the way so you are better informed and can find the real ‘promise keepers’ out there.
-In this way, I hope you’ll get to enjoy the products you use more and not blow money on expensive but otherwise pointless products.
+In this way, I hope you’ll get to enjoy the products you use more and not needlessly blow money on products that don’t deliver.

 Make sure you visit our Skin Intelligence pages to find out about how to create your skin care routine and find the best products for your skin type.
 You may also like to visit my Blog pages where I regularly post articles on topics I get asked most about.